Orientation of good covers: Good covers and topological trees

-Now assume for a contradiction that $\o(ABC)=0$, i.e., $A\cp B\cp C\ne \emptyset$.
-By \ref{S2}, $A\cp B\cp C$ is a single point; denote it by $x$.
-If we replace $A$ with $A[x\mbox{-}D]$, then $\o(A,B,C,D)$ remains the same.
-We can similarly replace $B$ and $C$ with $B[x\mbox{-}D]$ and $C[x\mbox{-}D]$, respectively.
+Now assume for a contradiction that , i.e., .
+By \ref{item:1pointintersection}, is a single point; denote it by $x$.
+If we replace $A$ with , then remains the same.
+We can similarly replace $B$ and $C$ with and , respectively.
 This way each of $A$, $B$ and $C$ became a curve ending in $x$.
-But then by a slight perturbation of the curves in the vicinity of $x$ we can achieve that they pairwise intersect once but in three different points, such that $\o(ABC)$ becomes $-1$ (see Figure \ref{fig:tripleintersection}).

-But this would contradict the interiority condition for $\o(ABC)\ne 0$, which we have already proved.
-This finishes the proof of the interiority condition if $\o(ABC)= 0$.
+But then by a slight perturbation of the curves in the vicinity of $x$ we can achieve that they pairwise intersect once but in three different points, such that becomes $-1$ (see Figure \ref{fig:tripleintersection}).
+But this would contradict the interiority condition in the case , which we have already proved.
+This finishes the proof of the interiority condition if .